WISIT – The WifOR Sustainability Impact Tool

 How does WISIT work?

 With WISIT, the WifOR Sustainability Impact Tool, organizations can independently calculate effects along their global supply chains based on their procurement data, also known as spend.
 In a first step, the purchasing data is prepared in such a way that it can be optimally used with the tool.
 After the import, the data can be broken down in different ways.
 One option is disaggregation, which displays the procurement data according to different individual categories specified in the spend.
-This means that if, for example, there is a column in the data that shows which department is responsible for which expenditure, WISIT can show the effects broken down by department in the results.
+This means that if, for example, there is a column in the data that shows which product is responsible for which expenditure, WISIT can show the effects broken down by product in the results.

 In addition, it is also possible to select whether the tool should calculate indirect, induced, or both as spillover effects.
 The supply chain level can be freely chosen up to tier 3.
 For sustainability indicators, a company can choose from social, environmental, and economic indicators and select between physical units (e.g., metric tons of CO₂) and monetary units (societal impacts measured in USD of emitted CO₂).